micahcowan/bobbin/README.md

 RAM location to load file from `--load`.

 The *arg* must be a hexadecimal 16-bit value, optionally preceded by `$` or `0x`.
-If instruction evaluation begins while PC holds this value, the emulator will exit with a status of zero (success), and the message `.-= !!!
-REPORT SUCCESS !!! =-.`.

 ##### --load-basic-bin *arg*

 Load tokenized (binary) AppleSoft BASIC file at boot.

-This option is effectively the same as `--load `*arg*` --load-at 801 --delay-until FD75`, except that it does some additional "fixup" to connect it to the BASIC interpreter.
+This option is effectively the same as `--load `*arg*` --load-at 801 --delay-until FD75`, except that it does some additional "fixup" to connect it to the BASIC interpreter (to tell it where the program start and end are).

 ##### --start-at, --start-loc